bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/policy-maps.md

 policies would be most appropriate to add.
 We would also assemble as many real-world use cases as possible and shape our design to fulfill them.

-In addition, if both [proposal-function-memo][] and this proposal are approved for Stage 1, then we would explore how memoized functions could use these data structures to control their caches’ memory usage.
+In addition, if both [[memoization]] and this proposal are approved for Stage 1, then we would explore how memoized functions could use these data structures to control their caches’ memory usage.